MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 **`platform`** - **Platform**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the platform you want to build such as Win32, x86, x64 or any cpu.
+Specify the platform you want to build such as `Win32`, `x86`, `x64`, or `any cpu`.

+Tips:

+- If you are targeting an MSBuild project (.*proj) file instead of a solution, specify `AnyCPU` (no whitespace).
+- Declare a build variable such as `BuildPlatform` on the Variables tab (selecting Allow at Queue Time) and reference it here as `$(BuildPlatform)`.
+This way you can modify the platform when you queue the build and enable building multiple configurations.
 <!-- :::editable-content-end::: -->

 :::moniker-end